 The ever-growing market of cannabis consumption has been centered around smoking methods but there has been a growing interest in more discreet and easy to consume alternatives.
 Enter cannabis tinctures.
 These infused herbal remedies have made a more notorious presence in dispensaries over the past few years.

 Tinctures have been used in medicine long before medicinal cannabis was an option.
 The first form of medicinal cannabis was first presented to the United States as a THC tincture which has since remained.

 Whether you are new to incorporating cannabis into your lifestyle or have previous experience, tinctures are one of the best ways to receive the full benefits of cannabis.
 Tinctures uphold the countless terpenes and cannabinoid properties that cannabis has to offer.
 Tinctures are also a great option to control dosage amounts.

 Most cannabis tinctures are made using medical strains, meaning that high-CBD flower is the preferred option for making a tincture that works!
 If you’re looking to start making your own tincture, we recommend using Canna Comforts Raw Hemp Flower to start.

-There are really no limits to what you can add your tincture to, including:
+There are really no limits to what you can add your THC tincture to, for example: